Admissions Review

 • You may receive small merit aid, but rarely enough to bridge the gap

-The result: most Public Ivies cost a Korean student $65,000–$80,000 per year — almost identical to the COA at a top private school.
+The result: most Public Ivies cost an international student $65,000-$80,000 per year, almost identical to the COA at a top private school.
 The savings disappear.

 Meanwhile, Ivy League and other top private schools are need-blind or generously need-aware for international students.
-A Korean family with $80k income that gets full need met at Yale will pay closer to $20,000 per year — far less than they'd pay at UCLA.
+A family with $80k income that gets full need met at Yale will pay closer to $20,000 per year, far less than they'd pay at UCLA.

-The counter-intuitive conclusion: top private schools are often cheaper for Korean families than Public Ivies, because the private schools have aid budgets and the public schools don't.
+The counter-intuitive conclusion: top private schools are often cheaper for international families than Public Ivies, because the private schools have aid budgets and the public schools don't.

-When Public Ivies actually make sense for Korean students
+When Public Ivies actually make sense for international students

 2. You want a specific program that the public school is famous for.
 Berkeley CS is arguably stronger than most Ivies for CS.
-Michigan Ross is a top-tier business undergraduate program.
+Michigan Ross is a top-tier undergraduate business program.
 Georgia Tech is a top engineering school.
-If the program matters more than the school, the public can be the right answer.
+If the program matters more than the school name, the public can be the right answer.

-3. You want a large, diverse, research-heavy environment with 30,000+ undergraduates rather than the smaller, more cloistered feel of most Ivies.
+3. You want a large, diverse, research-heavy environment with 30,000+ undergraduates rather than the smaller feel of most Ivies.
 The vibe is genuinely different.

-4. You want a US public school for visa or post-graduation reasons (some students value the OPT and STEM-OPT pipeline that's structurally identical at public and private schools, but the perception is sometimes that publics are more "international-friendly" — debatable).
+4. You want a US public school for visa or post-graduation reasons (some students value the OPT and STEM-OPT pipeline, which is structurally identical at public and private schools, but the perception is sometimes that publics are more international-friendly).

-When Public Ivies are a mistake for Korean students
+When Public Ivies are a mistake for international students

 • You need significant need-based aid.
 Public Ivies will not give it to you.
 Apply to need-blind privates instead.